Is English The Hardest Language To Learn

 Is English the Hardest Language to Learn?
 A Deep Dive into Linguistic Complexity

 Is English the hardest language to learn?
 This question sparks passionate debates among language learners and linguists alike.
 The truth is, there's no single definitive answer.
 The difficulty of learning a language is highly subjective and depends on a multitude of factors, including your native language, learning style, motivation, and exposure to the language.
-However, we can delve into the aspects of English that many find challenging, compare it to other languages, and ultimately paint a more nuanced picture.
+On the flip side, we can walk through the aspects of English that many find challenging, compare it to other languages, and ultimately paint a more nuanced picture.
 This exploration will consider aspects such as pronunciation, grammar, vocabulary, and writing systems.

 The Perceived Difficulty of English: A Multifaceted Challenge